oblivia-simplex/Narrativity/1_moriarty.md

 A golem.
 Like herself.
 Skin like flesh only not in her mind.
 Inside the memory, the wetware an obscene cream as if robots ran on semen.
 She turns to him.
 In pieces.
 In a kind of mechanical pain.
-He carries in him the mothers who didn\'t survive.
+He carries in him the mothers who didn't survive.
 It is evident in his soft address.
 He is her confidant.
 Her history.
 She confides.
 They confer in a jacked-in version of love.
 His love is wired in.
-They know things together that otherwise only she knows. \"It\'s better than sex,\" she says.
-He says \" No, it\'s not.\"
+They know things together that otherwise only she knows.
+"It's better than sex," she says.
+He says " No, it's not."

 Kienholz by definition

 The bionic man

-\"We can rebuild him\"
+"We can rebuild him"

 Not a faceless door